joshbegley/nyt-latest/previous.md

 `The actresses both scored Tony nominations for their hilarious turns in Noël Coward’s 1925 farce.
 Also catch Ben Platt and Rachel Zegler in “The Last Five Years.”`\
 https://www.nytimes.com/2026/05/14/theater/suffs-othello-theater-streaming.html

-**Strategist Tied to Becerra and Newsom Is Expected to Plead Guilty to 3 Felonies**\
+**Strategist Tied to Becerra and Newsom Pleads Guilty to 3 Felonies**\
-`Dana Williamson, a former political strategist for Xavier Becerra and a former aide to Gov. Gavin Newsom, is scheduled to appear in federal court on Thursday.`\
+`Dana Williamson, a former political strategist for Xavier Becerra and a former aide to Gov. Gavin Newsom, appeared in federal court on Thursday.`\
 https://www.nytimes.com/2026/05/14/us/becerra-newsom-strategist-plea-california-governor-race.html

 **Hantavirus Doesn’t Spread Easily, but Officials May Be Downplaying Risks**\